mobiusy/nest-mongo-migrate/README.md

 </p>

 <p align="center">
   A <a href="https://github.com/nestjs/nest">Nest</a> module for manage and run mongodb migration scripts.
+Inspired by <a href="https://www.npmjs.com/package/migrate-mongo"> migrate-mongo </a>
 </p>